fbpx

 Monday Mail: Is the Yankees’ Roster Complete?

-The Yankees are once again proving you can never have enough pitching
+Spring training has yet to officialy begin and already the Yankees are once again proving you can never have enough pitching.

 Wednesday is the big day.
 Wednesday is when pitchers and catchers officially report to spring training for the Yankees (though many of the Yankees are already in Tampa and have started their spring training).
 There’s still more than six weeks until Opening Day and real, meaningful baseball, but spring training is here.